Want to Convert Design To Code? Here’s A Better Way

 Request access to UXPin Merge for code-based designing and prototyping

 You don’t have to continue the tedious process of building products from a design-first perspective.
-Shorten your go-to-market process, improve collaboration between departments, and take control of your designs by requesting access to UXPin with Merge technology.
+Shorten your go-to-market process, improve collaboration between departments, and take control of your designs with UXPin Merge.
+Now, you can test building UI with UXPin Merge by using built-in Merge libraries.
+Try UXPin Merge for free.

 Use a single source of truth for design and development.
 Discover Merge